 Predefined combinations

-Predefined combinations are used to defined the hierarchy of data between different S-100 based specifications.
+Predefined combinations are used to define the hierarchy of data between different S-100 based specifications.
 An instance of IC_PredefinedCombination is associated to IC_DisplayPlane instances to give the hierarchy of the data products that are intended to be used.
 The attribute displayPriority within the IC_DisplayPlane gives the order in which the layers are drawn.

 New datasets